Eduardo Abeliuk

 Eduardo Abeliuk (born in Santiago, Chile) is a Silicon Valley entrepreneur and technologist.
-He co-founded TeselaGen Biotech, a Synthetic Biology company based in San Francisco that emerged as a spin-off from the Lawrence Berkeley National Laboratory.
-He also founded ClassroomTV - an Educational technology company operating in Latin America - and KissMe, one of the early viral Facebook applications.
+He co-founded TeselaGen Biotech, a Synthetic Biology company based in San Francisco, a spin-off from the Lawrence Berkeley National Laboratory.
+He founded ClassroomTV - an Educational technology company operating in Latin America - and KissMe, one of the early viral Facebook applications.

-Education
+Early life

-Mr. Abeliuk holds a double bachelor's degree in Physics and in Electrical Engineering from University of Chile.
-He also holds a M.S. in Bioengineering and a Ph.D. in Electrical Engineering from Stanford University.
+Abeliuk earned a double bachelor's degree in Physics and in Electrical Engineering from University of Chile.
+He earned a M.S. in Bioengineering and a Ph.D. in Electrical Engineering from Stanford University.

 Career

-Mr. Abeliuk is co-founder and CTO of TeselaGen Biotech, a San Francisco based company that has developed a technological platform for Synthetic Biology.
+Abeliuk is co-founder and CTO of TeselaGen Biotech, a San Francisco based company that has developed a technological platform for Synthetic Biology.
 TeselaGen is supported by the U.S. National Science Foundation.
 He also founded ClassroomTv, an early MOOC platform focusing on corporate online training.

-During his PhD, he used computational biology techniques to predicted the existence of novel small RNA molecules, confirmed through biochemistry experiments by colleagues at Stanford.
-One of these RNA molecules, CrfA RNA, has been associated with carbon starvation.
-Abeliuk also co-developed a technique used to identify the essential genome of an organism by coupling high-throughput DNA sequencing with transposon mutagenesis.
+During his PhD, he used computational biology techniques to predicted the existence of novel small RNA molecules, confirmed through biochemistry experiments by Stanford colleagues.
+One of these RNA molecules, CrfA RNA, is associated with carbon starvation.
+Abeliuk co-developed a technique used to identify the essential genome of an organism by coupling high-throughput DNA sequencing with transposon mutagenesis.
 He was part of the Facebook Class at Stanford University, a group of computer scientists who created a series of successful Facebook applications.
-He co-founded KissMe in 2007, based on the group's first Facebook application to reach 1 million users after 4 weeks of being launched which was subsequently acquired.
+He co-founded KissMe in 2007, based on the group's first Facebook application to reach 1 million users 4 weeks after launch, which was subsequently acquired.